jzybert/earthquake-tracker/project_submission.md

 day for each of their tracked area.

 ### Which part of our app is complex?
 How was it designed?
+The most complex part of our app is the earthquake queries and displaying them.
+Users can query USGS either through entering data on the home page form or by setting a tracked area.
+With the data from USGS, we display that information in a table for the user to view.
+The complexity comes from parsing that data (which we use the library Poison for) and displaying it in a Google Map.
+There is a pin for each earthquake and when they are clicked on they display the data for each earthquake.
+This is complex because we are dealing with a lot of data points and is something we haven't worked with before.

 ### Most significant challenge?
+One of the most significant challenges was getting the News API working with our project.
+We had worked with Phoenix channels awhile ago, so part of the process was relearning how they work.
+It was also difficult to broadcast the data as well as parsing it on the front-end.
+Another challenge was the periodic updates for both emails and news.
+We had to figure out how to re-run code every so often which was new to us in Phoenix.